 MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
-PLACE OF_DEATH 28456 Primary Registration District No. 5330 City..... (a) Residence.
-No. St., (Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
-PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
-SEX 4.
+PLACE OF Tile No..... - Begistered No. .....
+2. FULL NAM! (a) Residence. idence.
+No.....
+(Usual place of:abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred de.
+How long in U.S., if of foreign birth?
+PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH .3.
+SFY 4.
 COLOR OR RACE 5.
 SINGLE, MARRIED, WIDOWED OR 16.
 DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) 17.
-CERTIFY.
-That Lattended deceased from 5a.
-IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR) 7.
-AGE YEARS MONTHS 8.
-OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work..... (b) General nature of industry.
-CONTRIBUTORY..... business, or establishment in (SECONDARY) which employed (or employer)..... (c) Name of employer 18.
-Where was disease contracted 9.
-BIRTHPLACE (CITY OR TOWN) (STATE OR COUNTRY) 10, NAME OF FATHER 11.
-BIRTHPLACE OF FATHER (CITY OR TOT WHAT TEST CONFIRMED DIAGNOSIST..
-(STATE OR COUNTRY) (Signed).....
-12. MAIDEN NAME OF MOTHER State the DISEASE CAUSING DEATH, or in deaths from Violent Causes, state (1) MEANS AND NATURE OF INSURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
+1 HEREBY CERTIFY, That I attended deceased from ...
+IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF death occurred, on the date stated above, st...... \6.
+DATE OF BIRTH (MONTH, DAY AND YEAR) THE CAUSE OF DEATH WAS AS FOLLOWS: 80 YEARS Months DAYS If LESS then 1 8.
+OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry, CONTRIBUTORY. business, or establishment to N. B.-Every item of information should be carefully a CAUSE OF DEATH in plain terms, so that it may be (SECONDARY) which employed (or employer)...... (c) Name of employer 18.
+WHERE WAS DISEASE CONTRACTED 9.
+BIRTHPLACE (CITY OF TOWN IF NOT AT PLACE OF DEATH?....
+(STATE OR COUNTRY) WAS THERE AN AUTOPSYS.....
+11. BIRTHPLACE OF FATHER (CITY OF TOWN ARENTS WHAT TEST CONFIRMED DIAGNOSIST (STATE OR COUNTRY) 12 MAIDEN NAME OF MOTHER \State the Direase Causing Death, or in destifation Violent Causes, state (1) Means and Nature of Injury, and (2) whether Accudental, Sunchal, or 13.
+BIRTHPLACE: OF: MOTHER (CITY OF TO (STATE OR COUNTRY) HOMICIDAL.
 (See reverse side for additional space.)
-14. INFORMANT (Address)
+14. 19.
+PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL (Address) 15.
+20. UNDERTAKER ADDRESS REGISTRAR